jbarratt/serverless_survey/implementation.md

 `sls function logs`

+Ok, so extra buckets go in s-resources-cf.json.

+    $ sls resources deploy

+I need to figure out how to get the code to know about a bucket named

+    ${stage}-${project}-results

+i.e. dev-serverless-surveys-results

+I can hard code it for now but that's janky.
+Looks like https://github.com/serverless/serverless-helpers-js is sort of for this, but the python version is nil.

+Can possibly put it in s-function.json and pass is as an env var, not very DRY, but it should work.

+    $ sls env set -r all -s dev -k RESULTS_BUCKET -v dev-serverless-survey-results

+.. then add RESULTS_BUCKET to s-function.json

+Now all that's left is granting the IAM role to lambda to write files to the bucket.

 ## TODO

 * create a client/src and webpack the app from there into client/dist
 * `sls stage create -s production -r us-west-2`